Flipkart: 2023–present

+In 2025, the company announced that it would shift its domicile from Singapore to India.

+On 11 September 2026, Flipkart Minutes expanded its operational footprint to approximately 1,200 micro-fulfillment centers spanning over 150 cities.

 Business structure

 According to a report in November 2014, Flipkart operated with a complex business structure that included nine firms, some registered in Singapore and some in India.
-In 2022, Flipkart co-founders sold WS Retail to a consortium of investors led by Rajeev Kuchhal.
 Flipkart's Indian entities are owned by Flipkart Pvt.
 Ltd., which is registered in Singapore.
 The Singapore-registered entity owns eight Indian companies, including Flipkart Internet Pvt.
 Ltd, the company that runs the e-commerce marketplace Flipkart.com, Flipkart India Pvt.
 Ltd, the wholesale business, and Flipkart Logistics Pvt.
 Ltd, which runs Ekart (the internal logistics arm that can be used by other e-commerce players).
-Flipkart also started Flipkart Health+ (through an app) in 2021 which deals with providing medicines and health services through technology.
-This was started with the help of getting the majority share in Sastasundar Marketplace Limited - an existing company that already was providing online pharmacy services.

 Notable companies in which Flipkart Group owns a controlling stake include: